 Nevertheless, even though this design technique is commonplace, finding a way to get it done can feel foreign.
 Fortunately, the team at Cad Crowd is here to help guide you along the process.
 For over a decade, our team of in-house engineers and designers has helped companies large and small find the design talent they need.
 They have used their expertise and experience to select the best design professionals for the Cad Crowd platform.
 For this reason, we are in a position to help you find a designer who can help with your 3D scanning needs.
-For more information about the 3D scanning process and how our team can support you, be sure to keep reading.
+Please keep reading for more information about the 3D scanning process and how our team can support you.

 The technical details of 3D scanning can make it seem more complicated than it is.
 In short, 3D scanning is the process of capturing an object's exact size and shape.
-This design technique is used to create a digital copy of a physical item.
-It’s similar to a traditional paper scanner; however, it does differ in a few key ways.
+This design technique creates a digital copy of a physical item.
+It’s similar to a traditional paper scanner but differs in key ways.

 Not only does it capture the color of an item, but it also produces a digital model that captures the object's geometry, shape, and texture.
-Basically, if you want to take an item and turn it into a 3D model that you can test and manipulate digitally, then 3D scanning would be the ideal process to use.
-It is worth noting that 3D scanning is also a process of reverse-engineering.
+If you want to turn an item into a 3D model that you can test and manipulate digitally, then 3D scanning would be the ideal process.
+It is worth noting that 3D scanning is also a reverse engineering process.

 3D scans are typically not done in one fell swoop as an object is typically scanned multiple times to collect the detail necessary to represent a 3D item as a scan.